-2 units

-MINOR PROPHETS OR THE EIGHTH

-AND SEVENTH CENTURIES B.C.
-(S: odd

-years) A survey of the distinctive

-purpose, content, and fundamental

-messages of the prophets of Israel

-and Judah prior to the Exile.
-Each

-prophet will be studied in terms of the

-political, social, and religious issues of

-their days with parallels to ours.
+years) A survey of the distinctive purpose, content, and fundamental messages of the prophets of Israel and Judah prior to the Exile.
+Each prophet will be studied in terms of the political, social, and religious issues of their days with parallels to ours.
+(Prerequisites: BIBL249)

-(Prerequisites: Biblical Interpretation,

-Literature of the Old Testament)

-OT368 2 units JEREMIAH (F: even years)
+OT368 2 JEREMIAH (F: even years)

 An in-depth study of the life, times, and writings of Jeremiah.
 Special emphasis will be placed on major themes of Jeremiah and Lamentations including that of suffering and loss in the life of a servant of God.
-(Prerequisites: Biblical Interpretation, Literature of the Old Testament)
+(Prerequisites: BIBL249)

-OT374 2 units HISTORY AND LITERATURE OF THE INTERTESTAMENTAL PERIOD
+OT374 2 units HISTORY AND LITERATURE OF THE INTERTESTAMENTAL PERIOD (S: even years)

 Investigates the events after the Old Testament and their implications for understanding New Testament times and literature.
 The study will include the history, archaeology, and literature of the period including the Apocrypha, Pseudepigrapha, and the Dead Sea Scrolls.
-(Biblical Interpretation, Literature of the Old Testament, New Testament Survey)
+(Prerequisite: BIBL249)

-OT380 2 units

-SELECTED TOPICS IN OLD TESTAMENT

-Investigation and discussion of relevant biblical passages on a topic of current interest.
+OT380 2 units SELECTED TOPICS IN OLD TESTAMENT Investigation and discussion of relevant biblical passages on a topic of current interest.
 The topic chosen by the professor in response to student interest with an emphasis on application of biblical truths.
-(Prerequisites: Biblical Interpretation, Old Testament Survey, New Testament Survey I, II)
+(Prerequisites: BIBL249, BIBL101, 102, 103)

-OT401 2 units GENESIS (F: even years)

-An in-depth analysis of the book in its historical and cultural setting provides the basis for examination of important theological concepts in Genesis.
+OT401 2 units GENESIS (F: even years) An in-depth analysis of the book in its historical and cultural setting provides the basis for examination of important theological concepts in Genesis.
 The course will consider various interpretive viewpoints and their importance for the foundation of a biblical world view.
-(Prerequisites: Biblical Interpretation, Literature of the Old Testament)
+(BIBL249)

 OT404 3 units WISDOM LITERATURE (F: odd years) Examines Job, Proverbs, Ecclesiastes, and Song of Solomon in their historical, cultural, and literary milieu.
 Emphasis will be placed on the relevance of these texts to living successfully from a biblical perspective.
-(Prerequisites: Biblical Interpretation, Literature of the Old Testament)

-OT411 2 units
+(Prerequisites: BIBL249)

-EXILIC PROPHETS (S: even years)
+ОТ411 : 2 units Exilic Prophets (S: even years)

-An exegetical and theological study of

-the books of Ezekiel and Daniel in the

-historical, cultural, and canonical

-setting of the books.
-It will include an

-introduction to the genre of

-apocalyptic literature, its impact on

-communities in need of hope in the

-Old and New Testaments, and its

-contemporary significance.

-(Prerequisites: Biblical Interpretation,
+An exegetical and theological study of the books of Ezekiel and Daniel in the historical, cultural, and canonical setting of the books.
+It will include an introduction to the genre of apocalyptic literature, its impact on communities in need of hope in the Old and New Testaments.
+(Prerequisites: BIBL249)